sulaimanabuqamar/SU/README.md

 # GitHub Branches, Pushing Code, and More (ADMINS/DEVS ONLY)
 ## Branches and Their Uses
-The GitHub repo has 3 branches: `main`, `prod`, and `data`.
+~~The GitHub repo has 3 branches: `main`, `prod`, and `data`.
 The `main` branch is used for the pre-release code, this code should usually be the most unstable and only used when a bug fix is being worked on for the main site or a new feature, etc. The `prod` branch is used for the production ready code, this is the code that is gonna go on the production server, it is usually the most stable and error free and should not be edited on.
 This is also the branch that the server will the system update from.
-The `data` branch is used only for the live server, this branch is where the server dumps its version of the code for bugfixes or whenever you have a new feature you want to work on, its used get the current save data from the server as it is.
+The `data` branch is used only for the live server, this branch is where the server dumps its version of the code for bugfixes or whenever you have a new feature you want to work on, its used get the current save data from the server as it is.~~

+The GitHub repo has only one branch called `main` which is used to put the normal latest code
-## Pushing Code
+## Pushing Code [DEPRACATED, PLEASE DISREGARD]
 The first thing you must do is prepare for a system update by pressing the prepare for system update button in the profile page, it will dump the server code on the `data` branch which then you pull and merge to the `main` branch to start working on the bug fix, if you took a long time to implement the feature/fix, do the prepare for system update process again and merge with `main` to sync then push your changes to `prod` once its ready, bug-checked and ready for production.
 Once the push is complete, go to the profile page and press on the perform system update button to start updating, the server will pull the latest code from the `prod` branch and automatically reboot to apply.

-## Pushing Code To The Live Server
+## Pushing Code To The Live Server [DEPRACATED, PLEASE DISREGARD]
 If you are tasked with pushing the code to the server for the first time but you don't know which branch you must pull from, pull from the `prod` branch then use the command `git checkout data` to switch to the `data` branch to be able to receive updates.